wechaty/wechaty/README.md

 #### 3. Message.from(contactId: string): Contact

-set a sender to the message by it's id
+set a sender to the message by contact id

 ### Message.to(contact?: Contact|Room|string): Contact|Room